-A. The Directive Handicaps Independent Voices Contributing to EPA Science Based on Non-Existent Conflicts of Interest

-EPA's ability to implement the Nation's environmental laws is highly dependent on top-level scientific expertise.
-As described by former EPA Deputy Director Robert Sussman, "EPA sets allowable ambient levels for our major air pollutants . . . regulates the releases of toxic chemicals from industrial facilities of all types, sets emission standards for cars and trucks, determines permissible levels of contaminants in drinking water, and sets health-based cleanup standards for contaminated sites."
-EPA also "implements a regulatory regime that determines what active ingredients can be used in pesticides . . . reviews all new chemicals before they are introduced into commerce [and] . . . sets safe exposure levels for widely known and distributed environmental toxins like lead, asbestos, and radon in homes and schools."
-Perhaps more so than any other federal agency, the success of EPA's mission depends on the rigorous application of science.
+Directive A. The Handicaps Independent Voices Contributing to EPA Science Based on Non-Existent Conflicts of Interest industrial facilities of all types, sets emission standards for cars and trucks, determines permissible levels of contaminants in drinking water, and sets health-based cleanup standards for contaminated sites."3 EPA also "implements a regulatory regime that determines what active ingredients can be used in pesticides . . . reviews all new chemicals before they are introduced into commerce [and] . . . sets safe exposure levels for widely known and distributed environmental toxins like lead, asbestos, and radon in homes and schools."4 Perhaps more so than any other federal agency, the success of EPA's mission depends on the rigorous application of science.